agateau/tmc2/README.md

 ## Setup

-TMC2 depends on Python, Sqlite, Peewee, Flask, Jinja and Babel.
+TMC2 depends on Python, Sqlite, Peewee, Flask, Jinja, Arrow and Babel.

 You can get an instance up and running by running `make` in the root directory.
 This will create a virtualenv with the required dependencies, compile